FROM OUR VALUATION TEAM

 How to lodge an objection

-To object to a Site Value Assessment you must provide sufficient market evidence to support your claim that your site value is incorrect.
-You are also required to lodge the objection within 60 days of receiving your rate notice.
+To object to a valuation assessment placed on your property, you must provide sufficient market evidence to support your claim that your valuation assessment is incorrect.
+You are required to lodge the objection within 60 days of receiving the first rates notice from any statutory authority (i.e. SA Water, Council, Emergency Services, Revenue SA).

 Why engage McGees Property to object on your behalf?

-Our highly skilled team of qualified valuation professionals are experienced in building a strong case for Site Value objection.
+Our highly skilled team of qualified valuation professionals are experienced in building a strong case for Site Value, Capital Value, and Annual Value objections.

-Our clients who are property owners tell us land tax is their greatest concern.
-In FY 2020 we achieved a 90% success rate in assisting with objections, saving our clients thousands of dollars.
+Our clients who are property owners tell us that land tax is their greatest concern.
+In FY 2021 we achieved an over 90% success rate in assisting with objections, saving our clients thousands of dollars.

 McGees Property is South Australia’s largest privately-owned commercial real estate firm, dedicated to helping our clients achieve their property-related goals.